ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Approach

 \subsection{Optimization With Branch and Bound}

 Branch and bound is an approach to optimization which repeatedly breaks down a problem into smaller sub-problems, bounding the optimal value of each sub-problem as it goes, and using those bounds to prune regions of the search space \citep{lawler1966branch,kochenderfer2019algorithms}.
 Suppose we would like to minimize an objective over some region.
 The branch and bound algorithm requires three functions: (i) \Call{Split}{}, (ii) \Call{UpperBound}{}, and (iii) \Call{LowerBound}{}.
-The algorithm maintains a priority queue of subproblems ordered by their associated lower bound on the objective from the function \Call{LowerBound}{}.
-Some or all subproblems will also have associated upper bounds on their objective value from \Call{UpperBound}{}.
+The function \Call{Split}{} splits a problem into multiple subproblems, \Call{LowerBound}{} finds a lower bound on the optimal value for a sub-problem, and \Call{upperBound} finds an upper bound on the optimal value for a sub-problem.
+The algorithm maintains a priority queue of subproblems ordered by their associated lower bound on the objective from \Call{LowerBound}{}, with highest priority given to the subproblem with the lowest lower bound.
+Some or all subproblems will also have associated upper bounds on their optimal value from \Call{UpperBound}{}.
 At each step, the subproblem with lowest lower bound is removed from the queue and split.
 Each new subproblem then has its lower bound evaluated and is added back onto the queue.
+The new subproblems may have an upper bound on their minimum objective evaluated as well, and those that don't inherit the upper bound of their parent subproblem.

-The \emph{optimality gap} at any point is given by the difference between the lowest lower bound and the lowest upper bound.
-If the optimality gap ever falls below a tolerance $\epsilon$, the algorithm can return with a value within $\epsilon$ of the global optimum.
-If we would like to maximize instead of minimize an objective, we can reframe it as minimizing the negative of the objective.
+The \emph{optimality gap} at any point is given by the difference between the lowest lower bound and the lowest upper bound across the open subproblems (those in the priority queue).
+If the optimality gap ever falls below a tolerance $\epsilon \ge 0$, the algorithm can return with a value within $\epsilon$ of the global optimum.
+The subproblems with lower bound greater than the lowest upper bound are effectively pruned, as they will never be revisited in the search for the optimum.
+If we would like to maximize instead of minimize an objective, we can reframe the problem as minimizing the negative of the original objective.
 Many neural network verification tools can be viewed as performing a branch and bound search for violations of a property \citep{bunel2020branch}.

 In our case, the problem will correspond to an input set $\mathcal{X}$ that we would like to optimize over, and the subproblems will be regions from this original set.
 In this work we will only consider zonotope input sets, which includes hyperrectangles.
 In order to solve the optimization problems described in \cref{sec:optimization problems} with the generic branch and bound algorithm, we will describe how to implement the three functions required: (i) \Call{Split}{}, (ii) \Call{UpperBound}{}, and (iii) \Call{LowerBound}{}.